mrkkrp/philosophy-notes/anthony-kenny-2-medieval-philosophy/god.md

   human freedom, Valla ends with a denunciation of the philosophers and above all of Aristotle.
 On this crucial topic of natural theology, both nominalist scholasticism and humanist scholarship reach the same dead end.

+## The informed ignorance of Nicholas of Cusa

+* Late medieval thought reaches a climax of agnosticism in Nicholas of Cusa's *De Docta Ignorantia*.
+No one since Socrates had emphasized so strongly that wisdom consists in awareness of the limits of one's knowledge.
+Brute ignorance is no virtue: but the process of learning is a gradually increasing awareness of how much one does not know.
+Truth is real enough: but we humans can only approach it asymptotically.
+* Our reason, guided by the principle of non-contradiction, proceeds by making distinctions.
+We distinguish, for instance, between great and small.
+But these distinctions are useless in inquiry about God.
+We may think, for instance, that God is the greatest of all things, the maximum.
+  Certainly, God is something than which nothing can be greater.
+But God, who has no size at all, is also something than which nothing can be lesser.
+He is the minimum as well as the maximum.
+This is but one instance of a general principle: God is the union and coincidence of opposites.
+MK: for someone who is so skeptical about the very idea of knowing God he sound a little too confident.
+* Cusa, obviously, belongs in the tradition of the *via negativa* going back to Dionysius the Areopagite.
+But his agnosticism goes further than that of his predecessors such as Eriugena.
+Cusa regards negative predicates as no less misleading than positive ones of they are applied to God.
+No name is apt for God.
+We cannot even call him ‘the One’, because for us oneness excludes otherness and plurality.
+If we exclude that exclusion, which calling God ‘the One’ what are we left with?
+We are still infinitely distant from naming God.
+If we really come to grips with this reality, our informed ignorance will become sacred ignorance.
+That is the best that we humans can home for here.